zsteinkamp/zsteinkamp.github.io/_posts/2021-01-17-all-the-ways-up-mission-peak.markdown

 <img src="https://photos.smugmug.com/20200330-Mission-Peak/i-G3zP62D/0/9460f2d5/X3/IMG_7018_heic-X3.jpg" width="100%"/>

 # **Most Popular in 2020: From Ohlone College**
-Roundtrip Distance: **6 miles** / Elevation Gain: **2100 feet** / <a target="_blank" href="https://www.strava.com/routes/2786044164935287262">Strava Route</a>
+Roundtrip Distance: **6 miles** / Elevation Gain: **2100 feet** / <a target="_blank" href="https://www.strava.com/routes/2786044164935287262">Strava Route</a> / <a href="https://www.ohlone.edu/">Ohlone College Site</a>

 #### Getting There / Parking
 Ohlone College is an easy destination to put in your GPS.
 There's a huge parking garage near the trailhead.
 It is $3 or $4 for parking (not enforced on holidays).
 After you park, exit the garage where you went in, cross the road, and walk to the trailhead which is just above the tennis courts.

 #### The Trail
 While the same distance and elevation gain as its more popular cousin (Stanford Ave trailhead), the Ohlone College route only shares the final half-mile or so, and offers more variety.
 Head up the hill from the trailhead, go through the gate, then make a hard right turn to begin the first long climb.
-Pass the house that my family called the "Taj Mahal" when it was built in the 80s, but it's showing its age now.
+Pass the large, square house that my family called the "Taj Mahal" when it was built in the 80s, but it's showing its age now.
 There is some shade at the end of this climb, where the trail turns to the left and goes behind the foothills.

 The climb continues and passes a small pond (dry at the end of the summer, sometimes flooding the trail in the winter) before it goes under tree cover for about a half mile.
 Come out of the trees, and continue up the narrow trail to a gravel road.
-Make a hard right turn, then ascent the back of the northern "shoulder" of Mission Peak.
+Make a hard right turn, then ascend the back of the northern "shoulder" of Mission Peak.
 This is a pretty steep section, which flattens out as you're given a really nice view of the Peak, and a small bathroom ahead.
 Continue up and to the left after the bathroom, then make the right turn at the "PEAK =>" sign.

 <img src="https://photos.smugmug.com/2021-01-17-Mission-Peak/i-qRWnnx4/0/71b63d32/X3/2021011716054444--24135068476410350-IMG_7343_HEIC-X3.jpg" width="100%"/>

 # **Most Popular With Counterculturalists: Horse Heaven Trail**
-Roundtrip Distance: **6 miles** / Elevation Gain: **2150 feet** / <a target="_blank" href="https://www.strava.com/routes/2786043949499888622">Strava Route</a>
+Roundtrip Distance: **6 miles** / Elevation Gain: **2150 feet** / <a target="_blank" href="https://www.strava.com/routes/2786043949499888622">Strava Route</a> / <a href="https://www.ebparks.org/parks/mission/">Mission Peak Site</a>

 #### Getting There / Parking
 It's the same as the "Most Popular: From Stanford Ave Trailhead" above.